Aging Services enhances the lives of older adults by providing services and resources to assist them in remaining independent.

 Home Repair Services

-Small home repairs can help maintain and improve the patient's home function and safety.
+Small home repairs can help maintain and improve an individual's home function and safety.

 These services are available to anyone who meets the eligibility guidelines.

-Volunteers are able to help patients remain in their homes by:
+Volunteers are able to help individuals remain in their homes by:

-Scheduled transportation (medical appointments, grocery stores/ food banks and farmer's markets)
+Scheduled transportation (medical appointments, grocery stores/food banks and other essential errands)

 Holiday meal deliveries